ctherreau/M1-Xe100-LCE_map/README.md

 # Master Project Chloe Therreau
-Code used during the internship at Nikhef (Amsterdam)
+Code used during the internship at Nikhef (April-June 2016)